 Emotional support animals are your furry friends.
 They’re your companion when PTSD flares up and they’re always by your side to support you through high-anxiety situations.

 ESAs provide all the unconditional love and affection you need so that you don’t have to cope with any mental health conditions alone.
-Here is how to ask your doctor for getting an emotional support animal.

 Unlike service dogs and trained support animals, your ESA can’t come with you to work or the grocery store… but they are there when you need them most.
 In fact, ESAs often make traveling an option for people who’d struggle to walk out of the front door by themselves.

 It’s pretty amazing how far you can travel and how much you can achieve with the support of an ESA!